Ocute: Government and military

 The paramountcy was originally led by the Ocute Mico at the center, who was able to mobilize at least 2,000 porters at his command.
 Among the subordinate Mico within the Oconee River valley, Patofa, the furthest north, and Altamaha, the furthest south, stand out as particularly militarized provinces, and, considering the longevity of their presence in post-De Soto Spanish chronicles, they were likely 2 of the most important subordinates.

 The Patofa Mico was described as a captain-general and organized raids into Cofitachequi.
 Perhaps the Patofa Mico held a position similar to the Great Warrior of the Apalachicola, the Nicoguadca of the Apalachee, or the Tattooed Serpent of the Natchez; the most prominent warrior, responsible for the machinations of war.
 The Mico of Altamaha was described as always armed against Cofitachequi, and their succession to Ocute as the primary center later on is a testament to not just their military importance, but politically too.

 In general, the Mico would rule over one or so oklas, the base unit of Southeastern organization.
 Surrounding the Okla were satellite settlements and villages, known as talofa.
-While there's been no record of it, it's possible Ocute used Ynahaes, justices or sheriffs to the Mico, as they were used throughout the region.
+While there's been no record of it, it is possible Ocute used Ynahaes, justices or sheriffs to the Mico, as they were used throughout the region.
 The heir to the Mico was the "Prince", nephew (sister's son) to the Mico, the heir apparent.
-"Beloved Sons" of the Mico, though not able to succeed the Mico, might've bore the hereditary title Usinjulo, characteristic of neighboring Mississippians on the Chattahoochee River and the Tallahassee Red HIlls.
+"Beloved Sons" of the Mico, though not able to succeed the Mico, might've bore the hereditary title Usinjulo, characteristic of neighboring Mississippians on the Chattahoochee River and the Tallahassee Red Hills.
 Alongside the aforementioned offices there existed the Fanni Mico.
-The Fannic Mico were "adopted" relatives who functioned as a spokesman for his adopted family or nation in the councils of his original family or nation.
+The Fanni Mico were "adopted" relatives who functioned as a spokesman for his adopted family or nation in the councils of his original family or nation.
 For example, hypothetically, the ruling family of Ocute may adopt and train a prominent Cherokee nobleman from Kituwa from the Ani-Kutani clan/caste as Fanni Mico.
 The Cherokee nobleman would then represent Ocute interests in the Kituwa Ani-Kutani Council, trying to sway them against Cofitachequi or towards peace with Ocute allies in the region.